 - Rising dispute-related fees and penalties

-If you tick any of these boxes, you should arm yourself with proactive compliance strategies to make sure you aren’t subjected to unexpected costs or shutdown.
+If you tick any of these boxes, you should arm yourself with proactive compliance strategies to avoid unexpected costs or shutdown.

 Proactive Compliance Strategies

-To help high-risk merchants better prepare themselves for the VAMP program, we’ve laid out the following proactive compliance framework:
+To help high-risk merchants better prepare for the April 2026 VAMP threshold change, we've laid out the following proactive compliance framework:

 VAMP Compliance Framework